Chrisfaherty/CI_PP1_TBB/README.md

 9. [Deployment](#deployment)
 10. [Credits](#credits)
 11. [Acknowledgements](#acknowledgements)

+## Project Goals

+### User Goals
+* Finding a subscription service that that offers a selection of pet blind boxes.
+* Have well detailed package options.
+* Have a vibrant community.
+* Have contact and location information.

+### Site Owner Goals
+* Increase the number of monthly subscribers.
+* Get more eyes on the product.
+* Provide an easy path for new customers to join the community.
+* Provide all the essencial information the customer requires to make a decission.

+## User Experiance

+### Target Audience
+* People with pets.
+* People that like keep their pets up to fashion.
+* People looking to get to know other pet owners in their area.
+* People looking to join a community of like minded people.

+### User Requirements and Expectations
+* A intuative navigation bar.
+* All relevent information can be found with out an issue.
+* All links and functions work as expected.
+* Straight forward way to get in contact with the business.
+* Products clearly layed out with pricing.
+* A site that is Accessability focused.

 Tica tica's blind box is a website for all pet lovers.
 The website highlights out main product which is blind box' full of exciting suprizes to put a smile on your pets face again and again.